 I have – by now and after years of participation – found out several key factors of using social media in the best possible way.

-Moreover I am actively participating at
+Moreover I am occasionally participating or contributing on

 While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways: